Pastel Network

 Verifying SuperNodes

-SuperNodes with the second and third most Votes received from the Voting process are also selected to verify all operations performed by the Winning SuperNode at blockHeight=X+N. While they are not eligible to receive any portion of the blockReward, they do receive a portion of the related for performing additional verification and security functions.
+SuperNodes with the second and third most Votes received from the Voting process are also selected to verify all operations performed by the Winning SuperNode at blockHeight=X+N. While they are not eligible to receive any portion of the blockReward, they do receive a portion of the related transaction fees for performing additional verification and security functions.